-To ensure that students, applicants, and potential students have complete and up-to-date information from which to make their career plans post-graduation, Midwives College of Utah (MCU) maintains a consolidated resource of state-by-state midwifery licensure requirements for direct-entry midwives.
-The MCU Clinical Department updates the state-by-state midwifery licensure requirements at the end of each spring legislative session according to new laws and requirements that affect the licensure and practice status of direct-entry Certified Professional Midwives (CPMs).
+To ensure that students, applicants, and potential students have complete and up-to-date information from which to make their career plans post-graduation, Midwives College of Utah (MCU) maintains a consolidated resource of state-by-state midwifery licensure requirements that affect the licensure and practice status of direct-entry Certified Professional Midwives (CPMs).

 The National Association of Certified Professional Midwives (NACPM) is the membership organization specifically representing Certified Professional Midwives (CPM) in the United States.
 NACPM has prepared a series of briefing papers and recommendations, Midwifery Landscape and Future Directions for CPMs, “designed to answer questions and engage midwives in further conversations about the future of the profession.”